cjmurray1985/yahoo-feed-specs/content/welcome-kit.md

 ---
 title: Content Ingestion Welcome Kit
-date: 2025-12-01
 author: Yahoo Content Ops
+last_updated_override: ""
 ---

 Follow our technical requirements to build a feed that renders all of its embedded features.
 Yahoo reserves the right to update these guidelines at its sole discretion at any time.
+For questions, please reach out to your partner manager.

 ## **Supported Acquisition Protocols**

 * All feeds (both metadata and assets) must be available through HTTPS.
 * All media assets will be downloaded (and in the case for videos, transcoded) to Yahoo servers.
 * All other previously supported protocols (FTP, FTPS, SFTP) are deprecated and should not be used for new onboarding.

 ## **Supported Feed Formats**

 * All feeds must be served through RSS, MRSS or API.
 * Article feeds must conform to XML 1.0 specification or JSON format.
 * Please validate your RSS feed and fix any issues using a feed validation tool before submitting to Yahoo.

 The following character encoding and namespace declaration is required: